teopufulete/dinobot/README.md

 # dinobot

-Maven Project to emulate browser and automate playing Google Chrome dino game using Selenium.
+Maven Project to emulate browser using Selenium and automate playing Google Chrome dino game.

-Genetic Algorithms to train RL Agent on Discrete action space
+To do: Further improvements by implementing Genetic Algorithms to train RL Agent on Discrete action space